georchestra/georchestra/mapfishapp/README.md

     CSW_FILTER_SPATIAL = [-5,45,0,55]
 ```

-If an empty array is provided, the filter will automatically accomodate the current map extent, thus exclude datas not intersecting
-the map extent.
+A null value activates the auto extent mode, excluding datas not intersecting the map extent.

 Recenter on referentials